djplaner/blog/docs/2012/11/26/the-life-and-death-of-webfuse-whats-wrong-with-industrial-e-learning-and-how-to-fix-it/index.md

 ---
-title: "The life and death of Webfuse: What&#039;s wrong with industrial e-learning and how to fix it"
+title: "The life and death of Webfuse: What's wrong with industrial e-learning and how to fix it"
 date: 2012-11-26 03:41:10+10:00
 categories: ['design-theory', 'elearning', 'missingps', 'psframework', 'thesis', 'webfuse']
 tags: ['ascilite2012']